 You should note that Lithium Iron Disulfide AAA batteries are usually more expensive than Alkaline batteries.

-Nickel Oxyhydroxide AAA batteries (NiOx) batteries use both Manganese Dioxide and Nickel Oxyhydroxide as the electrolyte.
+Nickel Oxyhydroxide AAA batteries (NiOx) use both Manganese Dioxide and Nickel Oxyhydroxide as the electrolyte.
 This type provides a higher nominal voltage of 1.7 V and has high energy densities, making it great for high-drain devices like digital cameras.

 3. Coin Batteries

-Big and small batteries have evolved over the years, with new inventions are gaining much popularity today.
+Big and small batteries have evolved over the years, with new inventions gaining much popularity today.
 Hopefully, more technologies will continue emerging to enable batteries to provide more power and last longer.
 Lastly, we hope today’s post has taught you a few unique things that you didn’t know about non-rechargeable (AA, AAA, and coin) batteries.